Skip to content

 PR card processing continues to be one of the strongest performers in the IRCC system and has accelerated further in the May update.

-New PR cards are now being issued within approximately 42 days, two days quicker than the previous week, nine days faster than March 31, and a full 20 days below the January 21 baseline.
+New PR cards are now being issued within approximately 40 days, 11 days faster than March 31, and a full 22 days below the January 21 baseline.

-PR card renewals sit at 28 days with no weekly change, one day above March 31 but still three days below the January 21 figure.
+PR card renewals sit at 29 days, 2 days below the January 21 figure.

 Family Sponsorship Processing Times (Updated monthly)